viam-devrel/viamcodelabs/site/viamguides/src/install-esp32/install-esp32.md

 Learn how to install the lightweight `viam-micro-server` which can run on resource-limited embedded systems, like the ESP32, that cannot run the fully-featured `viam-server`.
 The `viam-micro-server` is built from the [micro-RDK](https://github.com/viamrobotics/micro-rdk/tree/main).

 > aside negative
-> Refer to the [Viam installation guide](https://docs.viam.com/installation/) in the docs for the latest guidelines.
+> Refer to the [Viam installation guide for ESP32](https://docs.viam.com/operate/get-started/setup-micro/) in the docs for the latest guidelines.

 ### Prerequisites